RudyMartin/dsai-2025/ASU/6-Teacher Notes/day1a_intro.md

 ---

-# 🛠️ A few optional bonus lines if you want:

-If you want to *soften the transition* to the technical kickoff after the speech:

 > "Now — let's gear up.
 You’re going to form teams, assign your first mission roles, and get your systems online.